-MRSPA Community Service Awards Presented May, 2021
+MRSPA Community Service Awards Presented in May

 at the 2021 Annual Business Meeting

 Oretha organized a pre-pandemic luncheon of 104 retired residents on a monthly basis to extend friendship, support, and share information by inviting community leaders and others to give presentations.
 During the pandemic, she reached out to all the members of this group who do not have internet skills or who were having trouble accessing vaccine appointments.
 She transported 23 retirees to their appointments and continues working to locate new sites.
 Additionally, Oretha adopted 4 single-parent families from PGCPS to make monthly food donations.
 All 4 families had 3 or more children.
 The continuing food donations also include masks and toiletries.
 Fifty residents of Belnor Senior Living in Suitland also benefitted from Oretha’s service as she helped coordinate and fill their food pantry with over 150 bags of food.
 During the 2020 election, Oretha worked to provide information to young people between the ages of 18 and 25 about voting during a pandemic.
 She helped develop a video where a diverse group of young people highlighted how voting can impact their lives.
 Oretha also coordinated and provided transportation to the polls for those in need of a ride.
 PGPSRA and the community benefit greatly from Oretha’s volunteerism!